aut0maticjack/lazyweb/3D-Printing-HyperCube.md

     * Do not screw bare wires into an LED-style power supply, always use a fork or ring terminal crimped onto the wire.
 The wires should be big enough that you need to use a 2.5mm or 3mm crimp terminal.
     * Do not allow the AC power wires and the DC power wires to touch, even through their insulation.
 These wires should be kept separate from each other and fastened so they cannot move.
     * There are many designs for printable [power supply cover on Thingiverse](https://www.thingiverse.com/search?q=power supply cover) which keep the wire terminals separate, some even integrate an IEC plug with a switch and fuse for extra electrical safety, and to avoid the wires moving and breaking over time.
     * If you are uncomfortable wiring an LED-style power supply to the AC mains power and don't understand how to use a multimeter to hook up an IEC power socket, then hire a licensed electrician to do it for you.
-Don't just follow pictures on the internet, there are different styles/colors of power supply and power socket and power wire, you can't just use Google Images and Facebook/forum posts for this.
+Don't just follow pictures on the internet.
+There are different styles/colors of power supply and power socket and power wire.
+You can't just use Google Images and Facebook/forum posts for this.
     * Use *at least* 16AWG wire for the DC hotend and *at least* 14AWG wire for the DC heated bed.
 You can calculate your exact wire requirements on a calculator such as: https://www.powerstream.com/Wire_Size.htm
     * Any wire which moves should be stranded core, not solid core, as solid core will break over time.
 Silicone-insulated wire is best for moving wires as the silicone has high temperature resistance and low friction against the wire strands inside.
 Silicone wire is commonly sold by remote control hobby and automotive stores.
 * If your LCD sometimes gets corrupted text, this could be caused by static electricity building up in the frame due to the movement of belts and pulleys.
 You can avoid this by grounding the frame.
 Unplug the printer at the wall, add a ring or fork terminal to each end of a wire, connect one end to the metal frame (you could use a corner bracket) and the other end to the green AC Earth terminal of the power supply (NOT to the powered A/N terminals).
 Before plugging the printer back in, confirm with a multimeter that various points around the frame frame all have continuity to the ground wire.
 If your extrusions do not touch or your have printed corners, you may need to use a few points with T-nuts which bite into the frame, or wire hooked to a sanded-off patch on the frame, to get through the aluminium anodizing/oxide coating to provide a good electrical join.
 * If buying stepper motors from different suppliers, be aware not all motors have the same pinout at the connector.
 If in doubt, use a multimeter to figure out which pins are members of the same coil, then swap wires or firmware direction until the motor moves as desired.
 There are additional methods located at: http://www.instructables.com/id/Find-Bipolar-Stepper-Motor-Coil-Pairs/
 * Many RAMPS boards do not ship with the stepper driver jumpers pre-installed, and need to be installed by you before you put the stepper drivers in.
 The normal configuration is to install all three jumpers under a stepper driver to enable 1/16 stepping mode for A4988.
 * Make sure you line up the stepper driver enable/ground pins with the same pin on the RAMPS board.
 Double-check each time you install a driver.
 Installing a driver backwards will probably fry the driver or the RAMPS or both.
 * The Y endstop doesn't hit well with some XY joiners.
-The best Y endstop mount is in the [HyperCube 300](https://www.thingiverse.com/thing:2517628) parts list.
+Another Y endstop mount is in the [HyperCube 300](https://www.thingiverse.com/thing:2517628) parts list.
 Other holders are around like [HyperCube Y end-stop by imstrng](https://www.thingiverse.com/thing:2123488) or [Hypercube Y axis end stop by JOES_PARTS](https://www.thingiverse.com/thing:2390449).
 * It may be better to use the smaller type of limit switch and mount on the extrusion: [Hypercube Improved Y Endstop by n9jcv](https://www.thingiverse.com/thing:2230378)
 * The X endstop doesn't hit well sometimes either, especially with larger 20T pulleys.
 Try: [JeSc HyperCube X-End Stop add-on by jschun](https://www.thingiverse.com/thing:2386196)
-* If you cook the connectors on your $4 Chinese RAMPS, consider getting an external bed MOSFET like the MKS one, and a [StaticBoard Premium RAMPS](https://www.tindie.com/products/staticboards/ramps-14-sb-premium/) or an all-in-one like the MKS GEN or GEN_L.
+* If you cook the connectors on your $4 Chinese RAMPS, consider getting an [external bed MOSFET like this MKS one](https://www.aliexpress.com/store/product/3Dprinter-heat-control-MKS-MOSFET-for-heated-bed-printer-head-MOS-30A/1047297_32405884519.html), and a [StaticBoard Premium RAMPS](https://www.tindie.com/products/staticboards/ramps-14-sb-premium/) or an all-in-one board like the [MKS GEN](https://www.aliexpress.com/store/product/4-layers-PCB-controller-board-MKS-Gen-V1-4-integrated-mainboard-compatible-Ramps1-4-Mega2560-R3/1047297_32810883738.html) or [MKS GEN_L](https://www.aliexpress.com/store/product/controller-PCB-board-MKS-Gen-L-V1-0-integrated-mainboard-compatible-Ramps1-4-Mega2560-R3-support/1047297_32802151924.html).
 * If you have a very noisy machine during XY movement and A4988 drivers, make sure you have not been supplied HR4988 drivers by the seller, these chop very noisily at 1/16: https://www.reddit.com/r/3Dprinting/comments/75w22r/psa_hr4988_drivers_cause_noise_and_vibration/
 * If using TMC2100 or TMC2130 and you get skipping XY steps:
     * Make sure you are running in spreadCycle mode.
 The default stealthChop mode is not strong enough for most people.